 - AND have entered as an AAAC athlete AND competed in an AAAC vest in all Scottish championships entered in the current year.

-The Academy is administered by an AAAC subcommittee consisting of Brian Pahlmann (AAAC Club Manager), Ruth Watson (AAAC Pathways Development Officer), and Joyce and Ken Hogg (Level 4 Coaches), who are responsible to the Aberdeen AAC executive committee.
+The Academy is administered by an AAAC subcommittee consisting of Brian Pahlmann (AAAC Club Manager), Ruth Watson (AAAC Pathways Development Officer), Eoghan MacNamara, and James Joy, who are all responsible to the Aberdeen AAC executive committee.
 Additionally, one Academy athlete is included to represent their peers.
-For 2018/2019 that athlete is Jane Davidson.